TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 The motivation for writing this package is to facilitate the use of novel diagnostics across CMIP models.
 The original intended application is for validating marine Carbon Dioxide Removal (mCDR) by computing the timescales and pathways for water in the deep ocean to reemerge to the surface[^DeVries_etal_2012][^Siegel_etal_2021].

+> [!WARNING]
+> This is work in progress.
+Breaking changes expected.

 ## Example use

 The intended use would be simply to feed the ocean transport output from a given CMIP model to the functions in this package to build the desired transport matrix.